What does it cost to be a postgraduate student in UCC?

 There are 2 ways postgraduates may qualify for assistance under the Student Grant Scheme.
 They may either:

-2.Get all their tuition fees paid and essential field trips (up to €6,270), if they meet the qualifying conditions for the special rate of grant for disadvantaged students – see below
+2.Get all their tuition fees paid, maintenance and essential field trips (up to €6,270), if they meet the qualifying conditions for the special rate of grant for disadvantaged students – see below

-To qualify for assistance under the Student Grant Scheme you must also meet the criteria for nationality and immigration status, and residency.
+To qualify for assistance under the Student Grant Scheme you must also meet the criteria for nationality, immigration status, and residency.
 More information about these criteria can be found in our document on Grants for student in further and higher education.

 Fee contribution means test